fmidev/RISKADAPT/datasets.md

 # Available data sets

-Here are some usefull data sets that can be used in the analyses.
+Here are some useful data sets that can be used in the analyses.
 Some of them are used in the example notebooks in this folder.

 ### ERA5 Land